 I first met Ron about four months ago.
 He was in his late 50’s and just plain angry.
 At the first mention of doing some reading about pain he exploded.
 He wasn’t going to have anything to do with it.
 I hung in there and explained that he was certainly welcome to have someone else perform the two-level laminectomy and one-level fusion in his lower back.
 But it would not be me.
 I was certain he wouldn’t be returning.

 He did return and over the next three months he underwent a remarkable transformation with much less LBP and improvement in his mood.
 As his leg pain persisted he underwent the surgery – and went home on the second post-op day almost pain free.
 He is muscular, and it was a fairly significant operation.
 The normal time in the hospital is four or five days.

 “I got to know you”

 I was talking to him at his discharge and reminiscing about the first couple of times I had met him.
 I said, “I think that your engagement in structured care concepts was really helpful and I am impressed at your enthusiasm at embracing them.”
 He agreed that it was the correct choice to wait.
 Suddenly he stopped the conversation, looked at me and said, “I got to know you.”

-There is a lot of pressure to “be productive” in medicine.
+There’s a lot of pressure to “be productive” in medicine.
 There are endless conversations about how to maximize the surgical yield of the clinic.
-Often surgeons require updated scans to be done before they will evaluate the patient.
-If there is a problem that is amenable to surgery then the decision to proceed is frequently made on the first visit.
+Often surgeons require updated scans to be done before they will even see the patient.
+If there is a problem that is amenable to surgery, then the decision to proceed is frequently made on the first visit.

 Impact of stress